Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

 We emphasise that, so far, there is no constraint on the local Hilbert space dimension.
 Since every instance in the above construction has a finite local Hilbert space we can, however, at least conclude axiomatic undecidability for finite local Hilbert spaces.
-That is, for every consistent formal system with a recursive set of axioms, there exists an instance of a Hamiltonian with properties as in the corollary and finite dimensional local Hilbert space such that neither the presence nor the absence of a spectral gap can be proven from the axioms.
-However, the local dimension, whilst finite, is uncomputable.
-In the main part of the paper, we will prove the much stronger \cref{thm:promise}, which shows that the spectral gap problem remains undecidable even for fixed local dimension.
-This implies axiomatic independence for Hamiltonians where the finite local dimension is known.
+That is, for any given consistent formal system with a recursive set of axioms, one can construct a specific instance of a Hamiltonian with properties as in the corollary and finite-dimensional local Hilbert space, such that neither the presence nor the absence of a spectral gap can be proven from the axioms.\footnote{An explicit example can, for instance, be constructed from the explicit Turing Machines of \cite{YedidiaAronson16} for which the halting problem is independent of ZFC}.
+However, the local dimension, whilst finite, depends on the choice of axiomatic system and there is no upper-bound on the values it can take.
+The main aim of this paper is to prove the much stronger \cref{thm:promise}, which shows that the spectral gap problem remains undecidable even for a fixed value of the local Hilbert space dimension.
+This in turn implies that for any consistent, recursive formal system, axiomatic independence holds for Hamiltonians with this fixed local dimension; the local dimension is now independent of the choice of axioms.

 In the above construction, gapped cases are related to the impossibility of tiling.
 Since the latter always admits a proof, the axiomatically undecidable cases coming from this construction have to be gapless.
 The following section will provide a construction where this asymmetry is reversed.